Molecular-Nanophotonics/Building-pip-Packages/README.md

 ## Setup your Project

-###

-You will now create a handful of files to package up this project and prepare it for distribution.
-Create the new files listed below - you will add content to them in the following steps.
+For distribution your project need to be strucutred as follows:

 ```
-MyExample/
+MyPackage/
   mypackage/
     __init__.py
-    myexample.py
+    mypackage.py
   setup.py
   LICENSE
   README.md
 ```

+The content of each file will be discussed in the following steps.

+## Creating setup.py

 Create a setup file setup.py in your package.
 This file will contain all your package metadata information.